 As the town grew so did the need for greater protection especially against the Welsh who were being targeted by Rodger de Montgomery’s forces in a bid to gain more land.
 By 1086 the doomsday book recorded that space was needed to improve fortifications.
 In total, they demolished 51 houses and abandoned 50 more.
 This made way for a motte and bailey fortress.

 If you take a look at the Shrewsbury map you’ll see the Welsh bridge, which is situated next to the Victoria Quay, harbour to our river cruise boat, Sabrina.
 The current bridge was designed and built between 1793 and 1795, but there has been a river crossing near this as far back as 1160.
 The old bridge, formerly known as St. Georges Bridge eventually changed its moniker to Walshemanne’s Brigge and later, the Welsh Bridge.
 It was originally positioned upstream at the foot of Mardol.
 Alongside the bridge on the Shrewsbury side stood a twin turreted gatehouse, with a second gatehouse on the bridge itself closer to the Frankwell side.

 On the other side of Shrewsbury lays the English Bridge.
 The original bridge was Norman construction with five arches and built from timber then revised in 1768.
 The new English bridge was constructed with a steeper incline allowing more headroom for watercraft, reflecting the importance of the town, connecting London to Ireland.
 On the East side of the bridge situated a large tower, gate and drawbridge but this wasn’t just a passing place, it was also home.
 The Northside of the bridge (that which faces the railway bridge) contained so many homes it became difficult to pass, leaving only 12 feet of room for people and vehicles to pass.

 Eventually, a new English bridge was proposed to reflect the decline in the use of waterways, leading the lowering of the arch by five foot.
-The bridge was complete in 1927 and made mostly from the original stone.
+The bridge was completed in 1927 and made mostly from the original stone.
 The key feature of the new English bridge was the increased width; at 50 foot (15 meters) it was more than double the size of the original.